patriciomassaro/multi-image-sr/Readme.md

 # Multi-image super-resolution for remote sensing

-This project is a PyTorch implementation of [https://arxiv.org/abs/2007.03107](https://arxiv.org/abs/2007.03107), Additionally, a set of pre-processing tools is created to generate a multi-image Low-Resolution dataset from only one High-Resolution image.
+This project is a PyTorch implementation of [https://arxiv.org/abs/2007.03107](https://arxiv.org/abs/2007.03107), Additionally, a set of pre-processing tools is created to generate a multi-image Low-Resolution data from High-Resolution images.

 ## Table of Contents